Accepting PhD Students

 Teaching Interests

-Family Support, Child Welfare, Child Protection, Alternative Care, Parenting Support, Participation, Social Issues and Policy responses, practice issues in children and family services, reflective practice, adult education.
+Carmel's teaching interests are in the area of Family Support, Child Welfare, Child Protection, Alternative Care, Parenting Support, Participation, Social Issues and Policy responses, Practice issues in children and family services, Reflective Practice, Adult Education.
+In 2024, Carmel received a Teaching Excellence Award from the College of Arts, Social Sciences & Celtic Studies.

 Expertise related to UN Sustainable Development Goals